-The king found out about this, imprisoned his parents (this happened before his birth) and started killing all their sons.
-The couple were afraid to give birth to the eighth child because they were afraid that he would meet the same destiny.
+The king found out about this, imprisoned his parents (this happened before his birth), and started killing all their sons.
+The couple was afraid to give birth to the eighth child because they were afraid that he would meet the same destiny.

-A Hindu god appears to them assuring that the child would survive and gives them a power to escape the prison and replace their child with that of a baby girl.
+A Hindu god appears to them assuring that the child would survive and gives them the power to escape the prison and replace their child with that of a baby girl.

 Therefore the child grows up safe, without the awareness of the king who wanted to kill him.

 Even the title “Christ” and the name “Krishna” are similar.
-Krishna is believed to be the incarnation of the second person in Hindu trinity.
-Jesus is believed to be the son of God, also the second person in the trinity – the Father, the Son and the Holy Spirit.
+Krishna is believed to be the incarnation of the second person in the Hindu trinity.
+Jesus is believed to be the son of God, also the second person in the trinity – the Father, the Son, and the Holy Spirit.

 Divine beings gave warnings with regards to both saviors of the coming dangers.
-Krishna’s foster-parent had to travel to Mathura to pay taxes; Jesus’ parents travelled to Bethlehem to pay taxes.
+Krishna’s foster-parent had to travel to Mathura to pay taxes; Jesus’ parents traveled to Bethlehem to pay taxes.

 Krishna was told to have uprooted a small mountain.
 Jesus said that if you have the faith of a mustard seed, you would be able to say to the mountain uproot yourself and be cast into the ocean.